NBISweden/module-rstudio-intro-dm-practices/_episodes/01-introduction.md

--   R has a rich ecosystem of packages that extend its functionality, allowing users to tailor their analyses to specific domains or tasks, and making it a flexible and customizable language for data analysis and visualization.
+-   R has a rich ecosystem of packages that extend its functionality, allowing users to tailor their analyses to specific domains or tasks, and making it a flexible and customizable scripting language for data analysis and visualization.

 ## What is RStudio?